tbc

 In the Giardini, on the site of the future Qatar Pavilion, Pakistani architect Yasmeen Lari’s Community Centre (2024) showcases Lari’s humanitarian, social, cultural, and architectural development model.
 The temporary installation, a bamboo structure, uses techniques that were deployed by the architect as part of relief efforts prompted by the Heritage Foundation of Pakistan, an organisation she co-founded in 1980.
 The foundation continues to establish shelters and villages for those suffering from a devastating earthquake and repeated flooding in Pakistan.
 The design of the Community Centre—including a perimeter veranda and dome structure topped with a waterproof palm frond roof—highlights the adaptability of bamboo, used to construct the entire centre through varied structural assemblies.

-Events inside the Community Centre throughout the duration of the Biennale Architettura 2025 will focus on traditional Qatari forms of welcome, including the serving of coffee and dates.
+Events inside the Community Centre throughout the duration of the Biennale Architettura 2025 focus on traditional Qatari forms of welcome, including the serving of coffee and dates.
 Yasmeen Lari’sCommunity Centre (2024) was commissioned by the future Art Mill Museum and was recently installed at the National Museum of Qatar (NMoQ) as part of the landmark exhibition MANZAR: Art and Architecture from Pakistan 1940s to Today.

 Pioneering Modern Architects’ Work on Show